Andrew Roy KC

 Personal Injury

 Andrew covers all aspects of personal injury including employers’ liability, public liability, road traffic accidents, product liability and psychiatric injury.
-He is regularly instructed in catastrophic and fatal claims.
+He is regularly instructed in catastrophic and fatal claims as well as group actions/GLOs, including claims with a cross-border element.
 He has extensive experience in complex claims for psychiatric injury, in chronic pain cases and in cases involving allegations of fundamental dishonesty.

-Notable cases include Marsh v Ministry of Justice, Flint v Tittensor, Wembridge v Winter and Dawkins v Carnival plc.
+Notable cases include Palmer v Timms, Marsh v Ministry of Justice, Flint v Tittensor, Wembridge v Winter and Dawkins v Carnival plc (see Interesting Cases section for more details).

 Download section